stonehippo/moshup/README.md

 # moshup
 Simple CLI wrapper for mosh connections.

-`moshup` wraps the Mosh command and inject some arguments that makes it more useful for me.
+`moshup` wraps the Mosh command and injects some arguments that makes it more useful for me.
 This includes setting up a particular session and optionally invoking `tmux`.
-If you do use `tmux`, the wrapper with attempt to connect to a specific instance; if it's not currently running, it will be started.
+If you do use `tmux`, the wrapper will attempt to connect to a specific instance; if it's not currently running, it will be started.

 ## Dependencies